humantex/biskuit-gallery/README.md

 ## requirements
 - PHP GD extension

-Thanks to Stefan Himpler, the author and primary developer of the Pagekit Gallery extension, for his original code work, and the basis for this project
+Thanks to Stefan Himpler ( @stfnhmplr ) as the author and primary developer of the Pagekit-Gallery extension.
+With his kind permission, his original code is the basis for this project, and 'Gallery' can now be adapted and updated for use in Biskuit CMS.

-Thanks to pierzo for the original Polish translation
+Thanks to @pierzo for the original Polish translation.

-Thanks to kroozo for the original Hungarian translation
+Thanks to @kroozo for the original Hungarian translation